AntonioIsas/CarND-Behavioral-Cloning-P3/writeup_report.md

 First of all my model preprocess the images by cropping some of the extra portions in the image (code line 74), Then I use a Keras Lambda layer to normalize the input (code line 75)

-The model I'm using is the NVidia Architecture, it consists of 3 convolution layers of 5x5 filter and depths 24, 36 and 48 (code lines 78-80)
+The model I'm using is the NVidia Architecture, it consists of 3 convolution layers of 5x5 filter and depths 24, 36 and 48 (code lines 78, 80, 82)

-Followed by two convolution layers with 3x3 filter and depth of 64 (code lines 81, 82)
+Followed by two convolution layers with 3x3 filter and depth of 64 (code lines 84, 86)

 The 5 convolution layers are using RELU for activation to introduce nonlinearity

-Then I use 3 fully connected layers of size 100, 50 and 10
+Then I use 3 fully connected layers of size 100, 50 and 10 (code lines 89, 91, 93)

-and a final fully connected layer that provides the output with the steering angle
+and a final fully connected layer that provides the output with the steering angle (code line 97)

+each of the hidden layers has a Dropout of 20% chance to prevent overfitting

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 23, 69,70 and 92).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 23, 69,70 and 100).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+The model without Dropout had low loss in both training and validations sets, but it was still struggling with a couple of curves when the shadows were displaying, after the dropout was introduced it handled it a lot better and was also able to drive it faster

+![alt text][loss]
+![alt text][loss_dropout]

 #### 3. Model parameter tuning